 This handsomely faced and paid man started off his journey as a chef in one of Savoy Hotel’s Five Star Restaurants in Melbourne, after which he went off to Europe at the age of 21 for a not-so-successful venture.

 Upon his return, he started volunteering to work in various restaurants, got invited as a celebrity chef, and in 2008 he finally released a cooking product line of his own called Kitchen Solutions.
 He supports locally grown produce from reliable stores like Harris Farm and has released 4 cookbooks as of today, which contributes to his multi-million empire.

 He is renowned for his unique dishes and styles all the way to the United Kingdom, where he went in 1996 after working as Sous chef in Tribeca restaurant for a considerable period of his life.
 He has made more fame as a celebrity who appears in various cooking shows, and today he is often found grilling it out in The Best in Australia on Lifestyle Food.

-He is one of the richest chefs of Australia, and rightfully so.
+He is one of the richest chefs in Australia, and rightfully so.

 Shannon Bennett ($10 Million)